Generic Name: telmisartan

 8 USE IN SPECIFIC POPULATIONS

-Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
-Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
-Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
+Micardis can cause fetal harm when administered to a pregnant woman.
+Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death (see Clinical Considerations).
+Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
+Studies in rats and rabbits with telmisartan showed fetotoxicity only at maternally toxic doses (see Data).
 When pregnancy is detected, discontinue Micardis as soon as possible.
-These adverse outcomes are usually associated with use of these drugs in the second and third trimester of pregnancy.
-Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the renin-angiotensin system from other antihypertensive agents.
-Appropriate management of maternal hypertension during pregnancy is important to optimize outcomes for both mother and fetus.

 Of the total number of patients receiving Micardis in hypertension clinical studies, 551 (19%) were 65 to 74 years of age and 130 (4%) were 75 years or older.
 No overall differences in effectiveness and safety were observed in these patients compared to younger patients and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.